Sia's Vintage Guitars

 Wood

-The 1983 US pricelist suggests that the FVs were made of "Ash" but I think it was Sen because that was sort of like the Japanese version of Ash used on many Tokai guitars.
-The guitar is a light ___ kg or ___ lbs.
+The 1983 US pricelist suggests that the FVs were made of "Ash" but I think it was Sen because that was the Japanese equivalent of Ash used on many Tokai guitars.
+The top of the body is a two-piece book-matched flame maple cap.
+The main body is made of three pieces of wood, as is apparent from the seams on the back side.
+The guitar weighs 3.4 kgs or 7.5 lbs.

 Bridge

-The 1983 US catalogue calls the top end FV model bridge system as "deluxe tremelo".
-You can see "deluxe" imprints on the 12:1 ratio tuners.
-The 1984 explains that the "Top models are standardly equipped wit the Super-Vibrato Unit containing a tuner lock mechanism.
+The 1983 US catalogue calls the top end FV model bridge system the "deluxe tremelo".
+You can see "deluxe" imprints on the 12:1 ratio tuners that are vintage styled.
+The 1984 catalogue explains that the "Top models are standardly equipped wit the Super-Vibrato Unit containing a tuner lock mechanism.
 A thriling, emotional sound that will satisfy even the hardest-to-please guitar players is created."

 Headstock

 The FVD headstock is a departure from the original Gibson Flying V or the Tokai TFV replica of the Gibson.
-Instead, it is more aggressive a modern in its shape.
+Instead, it is more aggressive and modern in its shape.
 The decal sticker says "Tokai Super Edition" and "The Quality Musical Instruments of The World with 'The Extra Tokai'".
 The decal at the top of the headstock has an image of (what seems to be) a flying dragon and "Special Series".
-Worth noting is the abalone inlay Tokai logo which is quite unique.
+The Tokai logo is a shiny sticker resembling mother of pearl inlay.

 Neck & Fretboard